-1. Create a diorama of the camp at the bridge.
-Use descriptions from pages 27-29 and 48.

-2. Try writing a short story in epistolary style as Padma Venkatraman did for this book.

-3. On pages 44-45 the description of the girls eating an orange is full of sensory descriptions.
+- 1. Create a diorama of the camp at the bridge.
+Use descriptions from pages 27-29 and 48. - 2.
+Try writing a short story in epistolary style as Padma Venkatraman did for this book. - 3.
+On pages 44-45 the description of the girls eating an orange is full of sensory descriptions.
 Choose any food and take time to use your senses to describe it.
 Draw and write about how it smells, feels and tastes.
-Use all of your senses to discover your food before eating.

-4. Learn about KOLAM ART.
+Use all of your senses to discover your food before eating. - 4.
+Learn about KOLAM ART.
 Try making your own!
-You can use the powder from different colored chalk or rice.
+You can use the powder from different colored chalk or rice. - 5.
+Matching Game Appendix A: Match the Indian words printed on yellow cards to its meaning printed on the blue cards.